Talpiot: Tayelet

 This area was a no man's land in the period between the establishment of the State of Israel in 1948 and the reunification of Jerusalem in 1967.
 At one end of the promenade, on the Hill of Evil Counsel, is the United Nations Middle East Headquarters, located in the former Palace of the British High Commissioner (Armon HaNetziv).

 The Jerusalem Peace Forest descends along the slope below the Promenade.
 The Jerusalem municipality plants a tree in this forest for every child born in Jerusalem, representing the eternal hope of peace bridging the Arab and Jewish populations.

 Every year, on the 29th day of Heshvan, the Ethiopian Jewish community gathers at the Promenade to mark the Sigd holiday.

 World War I cemetery

 A cemetery for Indian soldiers who died fighting for the British Army in World War I is located in Talpiot.
 Hindus, Sikhs and Muslims are buried there in common graves, with monuments inscribed in English, Hebrew, Sanskrit and Urdu.
+290 Turkish soldiers who died as prisoners of war in September and October 1918 are buried in a separate section.